ahmedabdalkaderr/cartify/README.md

 ![image](https://github.com/user-attachments/assets/0cb70435-9ee9-472f-b9ef-30b3cd158b03)

-  As we see here we have 4 entities. and the relation between them as follows:
+  As we see here we have 4 entities.
+The relation between them as follows

     One-to-Many between between vendor and product.
     One-to-One between user and cart.
     One-to_Many between cart and product.

 2. **Use Case Diagram**